 Can I hire a student who has graduated?

 Students who have graduated are not eligible for student employment positions.
 Departments may submit requests to hire graduated students via a temporary, staff assignment through the Office of Human Resources if such a budget line is available in the department.
-Please contact Jennifer Messina at 914-323-7202 or Jennifer.Messina@mville.edu
+Please contact Alissa Wilson at 914-323-5138 or Alissa.Wilson@mville.edu